G’scheite Bodennutzung: Auszeichnung für FH Kärnten Architektur-Alumni und Forscher

 wolfgang.grillitsch[at]fh-kaernten[dot]at

-With over 80 Study & Work partner companies and organizations, Carinthia University of Applied Sciences offers students of a bachelor's or master's degree program the opportunity to combine their studies with a career.
+With over 100 Study & Work partner companies and organizations, CUAS offers students the opportunity to combine studying and working!

 For first-year students of the bachelor's program in "Architecture" without any subject-specific previous knowledge, voluntary preparatory courses (so-called bridge courses) in mathematics, natural sciences and civil engineering are offered before the start of studies (in August/September).